MrUnknownji/CryptoPedia/README.md

 🎨 Beautiful Themes: Enjoy a visually appealing experience with both light and dark theme options.

 Ready to dive into the crypto world?
 Explore CryptoPedia now at https://crypto-pedia-three.vercel.app/ and start your cryptocurrency journey today!

+Special thanks to CoinGecko for powering our cryptocurrency data!